andrewjumanca/andrewjumanca/ReadMe.md

 ## About Me 🚀

-I'm a software developer with a knack for problem-solving.
-Passionate about machine learning applications and building interesting solutions to problems.
+I'm a software developer with an interest in data engineering and machine learning.

 ### What I've Been Working on Lately:

 - 🔭 Currently working on a [platform](https://gitreps.com) to help showcase developer open-source work and personal contributions.
-- 🌱 Experimenting with ways to expedite the process of giving large language models context about their environment.
+- 🌱 Experimenting with large language models
 - 📫 How to reach me: [andrew@jumanca.dev](mailto:andrew@jumanca.dev)

 ---